 In the early 50s, Carlo Tagliabue recommended him to switch to ruoli di fianco

-where his musical and acting skills could have been better enhanced
+where his musical and acting skills could show to better advantage

 (without mentioning that at that time, competitors, for a tenor with a relatively

 He followed this recommendation and he became one of the most

 requested comprimario tenors of his age.

 Particularly, he was one of the favourite singers of the great conductor Oliviero De Fabritiis.

 He retired on 1976, singing Malatestino.
 Pandano had a repertoire of all the major